connexcs/docs/docs/customer/main.md

 ![alt text][cust-main]

-!!! note "By clicking the dropdown next to the customer's name, you will be redirected to the selected customer's portal.<br>See Access"
+!!! note "By clicking the dropdown next to the customer's name, you will be redirected to the selected customer's portal.<br> See [Access Customer Panel](https://docs.connexcs.com/customer/main/#access-customer-portal) for more information. "

 ## Audit Log
 ![alt text][audit-log]